Frequently Asked Questions

 Our Office Hours

-The Camel Soap Factory office hours are Sunday – Thursday 8am – 5pm ( Gulf Time Zone ).
+The Camel Soap Factory office hours are: Monday – Friday 8am – 5pm ( Gulf Time Zone ).

-We’re closed on Fridays and Saturdays, and on official UAE holidays.
+We’re closed on Saturdays and Sunday, and on official UAE holidays.

 If we’re away from the phone lines, or already on the line with other business, we do ask that you leave a message and we’ll return your call as soon as we can.
 You can also send us email via our contact page.

 We’re rarely closed, but do reserve the right to take a few days off occasionally.
 Online orders placed while we’re closed will be actioned on the first day that we re-open.
 Orders placed over the weekend will be dealt with first thing on Sunday.